catneural/1-research-/neural-circuits.md

 * Inhibitory postsynaptic potential - makes a neuron less likely to fire at a particular instant
 * Action threshhold - the threshhold needed for a neuron to fire.
 A neuron fires depending on whether the sum of exitatory and inhibitory postsynaptic potentials reaches the threshhold

+## Synaptic Plasticity

+Synaptic plasticity is the ability for synapses to strengthen or weaken over time in response to their activity.
+This can occur through several mechanisms, e.g. changes in neurotransmitter quantity or the number of neurotransmitter receptors.